 Oral-B's smartbrush offers an intelligent pressure sensor to guide users to brush with optimal pace and pressure, and an intelligent display that offers coaching and motivation (motivation?)
 During the brushing session.
-The Oral-B iO App uses artificial intelligence analysis of thousands of recorded brushing sessions to come up with its brushing recommendations.
+The Oral-B iO App uses artificial intelligence analysis of thousands of recorded brushing sessions to process its brushing recommendations.

 The price of both smartbrushes has yet to be determined, but from Colgate sources the Plaqless Pro should cost around 250 euros.
 There are no longer the bristles of the past.